IBM/detect-timeseriesdata-change/README.md

     ![](doc/source/images/cpd_db2whs_onbluemix.png)

-    1. Once service is created, click on `DB2 Warehouse on Cloud` service instance on Bluemix Dashboard.
+    1. Once service is created, click on `DB2 Warehouse on Cloud` service instance on IBM Cloud Dashboard.
 Click `Open` to launch the Dashboard.
     2. Click on `Explore` from the panel, choose schema and then create a `New Table`.
        ![png](doc/source/images/cpd_bmx_db2ws_createTable.png)
     3. Create a new database table `CHANGEPOINTIOT` with following schema: